Epicodus-Curriculum/c-sharp-full-stack/0h_adding_validations.md

 In this lesson, we'll learn how to add validation to our models.
 Some of this information will be a review, since we're already familiar with adding validation attributes to our models in MVC apps, and this process is no different with APIs.
 However, we'll review some new information on how model validation is actually performed in API controllers.

 We won't update the Cretaceous Park API to include model validation.
-Instead this will be further exploration for you to do in your projects in class.
+Instead, this will be further exploration for you to do in your projects in class.

 ## Adding Model Validation
 ---